List on Bids44 →

 ServiceCostTradeoff

-Annual running cost estimate: ₹2,000-₹5,000 budget for wear-and-tear at this age, plus one major repair (like compressor or PCB) likely in years 6-10 of the unit’s life.
+Annual running cost estimate: Budget ₹3,000-₹7,000 for wear-and-tear at this age, covering annual service, filter replacements, and potentially a minor repair or gas top-up.
+Expect one major repair, like a compressor or PCB replacement, likely in years 6-10 of the AC’s life.

 Known Issues — Reported by Real Blue Star 1.5 Ton Split AC Owners

-THE AC NEWSPAPER TEST: Turn on the AC at full blast, set to the lowest temperature.
-Hold a newspaper against the indoor unit’s air intake vent (usually at the top).
-It should stick firmly due to strong air suction.
-If it falls or barely holds, the fan motor might be weak, the air filter is severely clogged, or the blower has issues.
-This quick check tells you more about the AC’s health than running it for 30 minutes.
+THE AC NEWSPAPER TEST: Here’s an insider tip: turn on the AC at full blast, hold a newspaper against the indoor unit’s air intake vent (usually at the top).
+It should stick firmly due to air suction.
+If it falls or barely holds, the fan motor is weak, the filter is severely clogged, or the blower has issues.
+This test tells you more about the AC’s health in 5 seconds than running it for 30 minutes.
+A weak hold suggests a ₹1,500-₹4,000 repair for deep cleaning or potential motor issues.

-THE APPLIANCE MANUFACTURING DATE vs PURCHASE DATE: Always check the manufacturing date printed on the sticker (usually on the side of the indoor unit or on the outdoor unit).
-An AC could sit in a warehouse for a year or two before being sold.
-A “3-year-old” AC bought in 2023 might have been manufactured in 2021, meaning its components are actually 5 years old in 2026.
-This gives you a better idea of component wear.
+THE APPLIANCE MANUFACTURING DATE vs PURCHASE DATE: Always check the manufacturing date on the label or sticker, usually found on the side of the outdoor unit or inside the indoor unit’s front panel.
+Do NOT just rely on the seller’s purchase date.
+ACs can sit in warehouses for 1-2 years before being sold.
+A “2-year-old” AC might actually be manufactured 4 years ago, meaning its components have aged more than you assume.

 Warranty Status Timeline